bolser/minable/readme.md

 Minable is a minimal CSS framework written in SCSS.
 It's based on Yahoo's [Pure CSS](http://purecss.io/) and thoughtbot's [Bourbon](http://bourbon.io/).

+Minable is in very early in development, expect breaking changes in the near future.
+Documentation and examples coming soon.

 ## Requirements
 Sass 3.2+